TNT-Dental/pagespeed/readme.md

 # TNT PageSpeed Process

 ## Server Side
-Make sure you add these to the server settings under the correct domain name.
+Make sure to add these to the server settings under the correct domain name.

 ```
 gzip         on;